gifteddevsmd/DAVE-XMD/README.md

-`Polite Notice`
+`Notice to users`

-* *`This Repo is not Obfuscated, And therefore any mistakes or errors persists due to recoding        owner will not be in Touch with it`*
+* *`This Repo files are not Obfuscated, And therefore any mistakes or errors persists due to   decodes  i will not be in Touch with it champeee`*